Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 *…Fuck it.*

-“We’re…he’s pretty much in charge now, ain’t he?”
+"We’re…he’s pretty much in charge now, ain’t he?"

-“He was exquisitely careful to delineate the boundaries of that, but…yes.”
+"He was exquisitely careful to delineate the boundaries of that, but…yes."
 Abbott looked like he needed a stiff drink or ten.
-“By rights he could declare the alliance null and void.
+"By rights he could declare the alliance null and void.
 He could probably have got away with outright annexing its assets too.
-This whole ‘protectorate’ business was really the kindest possible way of gaining his new empire.”
+This whole ‘protectorate’ business was really the kindest possible way of gaining his new empire."

-“Meaning us,” Firth grunted.
-“So are we, what?
-His conscripts now?”
+"Meaning us," Firth grunted.
+"So are we, what?
+His conscripts now?"

-“No,” Stephenson added, morosely. “‘Cuz he says so.
+"No," Stephenson added, morosely. "‘Cuz he says so.
 But we’re never going back to…whatever’s left on Earth after this.
 Do we get nuclear winter?
 Did defenses hold up?
-Who the fuck knows?”
+Who the fuck knows?"

-“Whitecrest probably does,” Campbell pointed out.
-“That he knows what he does means they have assets in orbit.
+"Whitecrest probably does," Campbell pointed out.
+"That he knows what he does means they have assets in orbit.
 Simple as.
 Now think long-term.
 He’s planning a Constitution, planning to host the majority of the human…remnant…on Gao.
 I bet he’ll be *formally* annexing Earth before long, maybe the rest, too.
-And we’ll praise him for it.”
+And we’ll praise him for it."

 *Remnant.* Fuck.
 But…

 Yan looked uncomfortable, for obvious reasons.
-“You say, *annexing?”*
+"You say, *annexing?"*

-“Yeah, and it’s fucking brilliant.”
+"Yeah, and it’s fucking brilliant."
 Costello rolled his helmet over in his hands, and rubbed a thumb over the red-and-white maple leaf on the side.
-“He played our leaders like fucking violins to set this up, and took full advantage when his long game suddenly became instant.
-We’re all going to be his loyal supersoldiers under his direct command.”
+"He played our leaders like fucking violins to set this up, and took full advantage when his long game suddenly became instant.
+We’re all going to be his loyal supersoldiers under his direct command."

 He looked…defeated.
 Then he looked over at Regaari.
 So did the rest of them.

-“I…I don’t know what you want me to say,” the Whitecrest offered at last, helplessly.
-“I can only…trust in My Father to act with everyone’s interests at heart.
-He has never done otherwise.”
+"I…I don’t know what you want me to say," the Whitecrest offered at last, helplessly.
+"I can only…trust in My Father to act with everyone’s interests at heart.
+He has never done otherwise."

-“No, he hasn’t.”
+"No, he hasn’t."
 Campbell shook his head.
-“I’ll give ‘em that.
+"I’ll give ‘em that.
 We’ll all love it too, serving a competent god-king-hulkbro, living on his world at his expense.
 His *personal property* of a world.
 Most of humanity will be here with us, and he is generously allowing us a voice in our own governance, as invited guests.
 Who, then, will be the sovereign over the largest numbers of humans?
-And who will have the orbitals?”
+And who will have the orbitals?"

 Costello was nodding along as Soup laid it out.
-He scratched his jaw at that last point though. “...The Entity’s gonna have something to say about that, I reckon.”
+He scratched his jaw at that last point though. "...The Entity’s gonna have something to say about that, I reckon."

-“Daar doing this will maximize everyone’s chance of survival.
-The question answers itself.”
+"Daar doing this will maximize everyone’s chance of survival.
+The question answers itself."

-“....Yeah.
-If it really wants to save people, it’s gotta work with him.“
+"....Yeah.
+If it really wants to save people, it’s gotta work with him."

-“But this is *Daar* we’re talkin’ about,” Firth said.
-“I mean…” he trailed off, ‘cuz he wasn’t exactly sure *what* he meant.
+"But this is *Daar* we’re talkin’ about," Firth said.
+"I mean…" he trailed off, ‘cuz he wasn’t exactly sure *what* he meant.

-“Don’t let your personal loyalty to a battle-brother blind you to the fact he is also the most powerful individual in the galaxy, and he didn’t get that way by accident.
+"Don’t let your personal loyalty to a battle-brother blind you to the fact he is also the most powerful individual in the galaxy, and he didn’t get that way by accident.
 He’s the Great Father, and thus compelled to turn that ultra-genius brain of his toward his people’s advantage at all times.
 We just witnessed what the smartest and strongest god-king to ever live can *really* do.
 Because he’s completely right, and he’d have pushed our shit in if we dared to disagree.
 Done it without cripplin’ us too, I bet.
 Which makes it even fucking worse!
 That he can protect us in the deal and put us to productive use is just a happy bonus.
-All it will cost…is our freedom.”
+All it will cost…is our freedom."

 …Christian didn’t know what to think about that.

-“Well.”
+"Well."
 Campbell grunted.
-“Look what we fuckin’ did with it…”
+"Look what we fuckin’ did with it…"

 Costello sat back and folded his arms.
 Damn big, these days.
 And right now, filled with the sort of tension that suggested he needed to *punch* something.
-“Oh, just wait.
+"Oh, just wait.
 Things will be fine under Daar.
 He’s a good man, truly, but wait until he’s gone.
 By then the Gao will have the numbers.
-They’ll likely have bred themselves into something better than us too, because eugenics is something they’re totally down for and their gene base is unlocked, now.”
+They’ll likely have bred themselves into something better than us too, because eugenics is something they’re totally down for and their gene base is unlocked, now."

-“Ekallim-Igigi,” Yan pointed out.
-“Is *safe*-guard for this.”
+"Ekallim-Igigi," Yan pointed out.
+"Is *safe*-guard for this."

-“Ayup.
+"Ayup.
 The Gao will soon out-power, out-number, and just out-*size* us as a civilization and honestly, unless we *get with the program,* quite literally in our cases, they'll curb-stomp us individually too.
 But that’s a moral quandary for another day.
 Right now, consider this: the Gao were *made to control the Galaxy* and given the potential to do so.
 And, so, they will.
 With a smile, and a cuddle.
-We’ll be their *pets* if were not very careful, and we’ll probably love it.”
+We’ll be their *pets* if were not very careful, and we’ll probably love it."

-“…Daar sees us and the ten’gewek as something to be admired.”
+"…Daar sees us and the ten’gewek as something to be admired."
 Firth realized.
-“To aspire to.
+"To aspire to.
 And to *surpass.* And they can do it.
-Shit, in his lifetime, maybe.”
+Shit, in his lifetime, maybe."

-“Yes,” Regaari added, seriously.
-“Hopefully without making the same mistakes or falling into the same evolutionary traps.
-I can pay your peoples no higher compliment than that; you are both something we aspire to.”
+"Yes," Regaari added, seriously.
+"Hopefully without making the same mistakes or falling into the same evolutionary traps.
+I can pay your peoples no higher compliment than that; you are both something we aspire to."

-“Even with…nuke disaster?”
+"Even with…nuke disaster?"
 Yan questioned.
-“Or us, nothing bigger than a village?”
+"Or us, nothing bigger than a village?"

-“Even so.”
+"Even so."

-Costello sighed, “and we can pay yours none more than that.
+Costello sighed, "and we can pay yours none more than that.
 You have the social means to be whatever you choose to be.
 It’s just a matter of time, now.
 And who will oppose you?
 The Hierarchy won, really.
 They have a control species.
-Except they don’t control you.”
+Except they don’t control you."

-“Daar does.”
+"Daar does."

-“And will for a thousand years.
-At *least.”*
+"And will for a thousand years.
+At *least."*

 They pondered that for a long while, in uncomfortable silence.

-“So…where does that leave us?”
+"So…where does that leave us?"
 Campbell asked.

-“Well…” Costello scratched his ‘hawk, thinking.
-“Right.
+"Well…" Costello scratched his ‘hawk, thinking.
+"Right.
 So.
 We must maintain *something* independent and sovereign for as long as possible.
 We must unite *now.* Balls, y’know what?
 I bet Daar would even prefer it that way.
 He’ll probably encourage us to do it.
 I think he knows everything we just said—fuck, probably he knows everything we ain’t thought up, too.
 And I’d bet he’s no more thrilled by the prospect than we are.
 So…let’s not force his hand.
-Because he wants what’s good for all of us, but he will *act* to advance the Gao, first and foremost.”
+Because he wants what’s good for all of us, but he will *act* to advance the Gao, first and foremost."

-“So…we need to keep him invested in our well-being.”
+"So…we need to keep him invested in our well-being."

-“Yup.”
+"Yup."

-Firth nodded. “…You officers have phone calls to make, then.”
+Firth nodded. "…You officers have phone calls to make, then."

-“And you’ve got the Lads to settle in,” Costello agreed.
-“This is a delicate moment, chief.”
+"And you’ve got the Lads to settle in," Costello agreed.
+"This is a delicate moment, chief."

-“Understood.”
+"Understood."
 Purpose at last.
 Something to do.
 He stood, nodded politely, then set to work being Chief Sergeant.
 Getting things organized, getting the Lads straightened out and focused again.
 Getting the lay of their feelings, too.

 Get them back to some sort of training routine, tomorrow.
 Tonight…well, Third Fang were already being the best damn bros.
 Which Daar knew they would, of course.
 Makin’ friends with the natives (and, slowly, seeding their target peoples with equipment and training) was what they were trained to do.
 And what came naturally.